eolesinski/poliscipy/docs/quickstart.md

 ## Example Output

-Here’s an example of what the map might look like after running the above commands:
+Here’s an example of what the map should look like after running the above commands:

 <div align="center">
     <img src="assets/election_2024.png" alt="Electoral College Map" width="974">